 Join the The Kent Family & DNA Project

-After joining the project, add your lineage to the Patriarch Page!
+A non-member can participate by adding their lineage to our Patriarch page.
 This Patriarch page is open to all active Kent researchers, whether or not they have contributed DNA.
 This is a place for active Kent researchers to post their lineages and browse the contents to see if any names and/or places are recognized.
 The patriarch page is a commonplace for researchers with brick walls that have remained sturdy for decades (despite intense focused research), while many are new to genealogy and want to explore any known records that pertain to their own lineage.
 Most researchers are somewhere in between, and all are welcome to participate and collaborate.
 Click here to take a glimpse at the patriarch page.

 - Click here to add your lineage to the Patriarch page.